 Example 5: Solve the radical equation

 This problem is very similar to example 4.
-The only difference is that this time around both of the radicals have binomial expressions.
+The only difference is that this time around both of the radicals has binomial expressions.
 The approach is also to square both sides since the radicals are on one side, and simplify.
-But we need to perform second application of squaring to fully get rid of the square root symbol.
+But we need to perform the second application of squaring to fully get rid of the square root symbol.

 The solution is x = 2.
 You may verify it by substituting the value back into the original radical equation and see that it yields a true statement.

 It looks like our first step is to square both sides and observe what comes out afterward.
 Don’t forget to combine like terms every time you square the sides.
 If it happens that another radical symbol is generated after the first application of squaring process, then it makes sense to do it one more time.
 Remember, our goal is to get rid of the radical symbols to free up the variable we are trying to solve or isolate.

 Well, it looks like we will need to square both sides again because of the new generated radical symbol.
 But we must isolate the radical first on one side of the equation before doing so.
 I will keep the square root on the left, and that forces me to move everything to the right.

 Looking good so far!
 Now it’s time to square both sides again to finally eliminate the radical.